voithos/brot.js/README.md

   the Mandelbrot set, the so-called Anti-Buddhabrot plots points that *are* in the set.

+- Toggle `sqrtNormalize` to use the square roots of hit counts when calculating the normalizer.
+This balances the lower-intensity pixels somewhat, and allows you to see some detail in saturated areas without losing all detail in less intense areas.

 - Toggle `autoNormalize` and manually adjust the normalizer to brighten or dim the intensity of the image.
 When `autoNormalize` is turned on, the pixel with the highest hit count is fully saturated, while all other pixels are